makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 ~~~

-This is behaviour you will find in many programming languages.
-0 is
+It is common in many programming languages for 0 to represent
 FALSE, while every other number is treated as TRUE.
 Sometimes coercions, especially nonsensical ones won't work.